Desi hip-hop: Collaborations

 Desi hip hop has crossed paths with Western hip-hop multiple times, notably when musicians from both sides of the world collaborate.
-American rapper Snoop Dogg has worked with different artists such as rapper Dr Zeus Bohemia (rapper), and the band RDB.
-Bohemia also collaborated with hip-hop artists such as Kurupt, Sean Kingston, Iraj Weeraratne and Baby Bash & The Game (rapper).
+American rapper Snoop Dogg has worked with different artists such as rapper Dr Zeus, Bohemia, and the band RDB.
+Bohemia also collaborated with hip-hop artists such as Kurupt, Sean Kingston, Iraj Weeraratne and Baby Bash & The Game.
 The group RDB also worked with different hip hop artists such as T-Pain and Ludacris.
-In 2016, famous Indian rapper Badshah worked with dancehall musician Sean Paul in a song called "Move Your Body" with DJ Shadow Dubai.
+In 2016, rapper Badshah worked with dancehall musician Sean Paul in a song called "Move Your Body" with DJ Shadow Dubai.
 Desi rappers born and/or raised in the West have also bridged the cultures within their music, incorporating desi influences into their music.
 Anik Khan has blended Queens culture with Bengali influences into his music, and similarly, rappers Riz MC and Heems of the group Swet Shop Boys incorporate many South Asian influences in their music.
 In 2017, Pakistani rapper Ali Kaz collaborated with WWE music producer Jim Johnston for the theme song of WWE wrestler Jinder Mahal.
 In 2017, Badshah also did international collaboration with Major Lazer as a commercial promotion of Tuborg Brewery.

 In 2017, Los Angeles based Hip Hop group - Bhanga Bangla - introduced a type of Trap music that leans heavily on South Asian stories from the trap.
 They went on to create a new trap movement that has sparked the attention of audiences around the world.
-In 2019, Divine and Naezy collaborated with American rapper Nas.
-In the same year Divine collaborated with Dave East for his song Remand.
-The same year Emiway Bantai collaborated with Nigerian Canadian rapper Dax for their song I Been That.
+The same year Emiway Bantai collaborated with Nigerian Canadian rapper Dax for their song "I Been That".
 In 2020, Emiway Bantai collaborated with the likes of Macklemore and Snoop Dogg.
 In January 2021, KR$NA was featured on American rapper Hi-Rez's song "Crossroads" with Royce da 5'9".
-Later in July, another collaboration with Hi-Rez was released, titled "Playground" featuring former Slaughterhouse member, KXNG Crooked.
+Later in July, another collaboration of KR$NA with Hi-Rez was released, titled "Playground" featuring former Slaughterhouse member, KXNG Crooked.
 In the same year in November, KR$NA was featured along with A-F-R-O, Joell Ortiz, Bizzy Bone, Tech N9ne and Twista, on the song "Overdrive", by Hi-Rez.